TheDragonCode/laravel-deploy-operations/docs/getting-started/how-to-use/creating.md

 ## Nested Files

-Since version `3.0` you can use nested paths to create actions:
+You can use nested paths to create actions:

 ```bash
 php artisan make:migration:action Foo/Bar/QweRty